ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 - Implement the functionality of the whole module.
 Your implementation has to leave the function prototypes, and the name of any global type, variable or macro, unchanged.

 - Provide a header file for your implementation.
-The filename must be `<Module Name>_alt.h`.
+The file name must be `<Module Name>_alt.h`.

-- Set the macro `MBEDTLS_<Module Name>_ALT` to notify mbed TLS and the compiler/linker about the replacement.You can read more on this in the [subsection about setting macros](#How-to-set-the-macros).
+- Set the macro `MBEDTLS_<Module Name>_ALT` to notify mbed TLS and the compiler/linker about the replacement.
+You can read more on this in the [subsection about setting macros](#How-to-set-the-macros).

-### Where do I find the default implementations?
+### Where to find the default implementations

 The default implementation of the modules are usually in the file `<Module Name>.c`.
 The ECP module is split to two files: `ecp.c` and `ecp_curves.c`.